 Getting an Interview

-I applied in-person and the process took a day - interviewed at Aspen Skiing Company in August 2010.
+I applied in-person.
+The process took 1 day.
+I interviewed at Aspen Skiing Company (Aspen, CO) in August 2010.

 - How would you react if you were told that you were being watched?
 1 Answer